 This content has been automatically translated from Ukrainian.

-The main difference between PUT and PATCH methods is the amount of data that is sent to the server and the behavior.
+The main difference between the PUT and PATCH methods lies in the amount of data sent to the server and their behavior.

-The PUT method is used to completely update the resource on the server.
-When you use PUT, you send completely new data to the server, which should replace the existing resource.
+The PUT method is used for a complete update of a resource on the server.
+When you use PUT, you send completely new data to the server that should replace the existing resource.
 If the resource does not exist, it will be created.
-This means that you must include all the data you want to save in the resource, even if it does not change.
+This means you must include all the data you want to keep in the resource, even if they are not changing.

-On the other hand, the PATCH method is used to partially update the resource.
-You only send the data you want to change or update to the server.
-This allows you to effectively make changes to large resources without sending the full amount of data.
-If the resource does not exist, the PATCH method does not create a new resource, but returns an error.
+On the other hand, the PATCH method is used for a partial update of a resource.
+You send only the data that needs to be changed or updated to the server.
+This allows you to efficiently make changes to large resources without sending the full amount of data.
+If the resource does not exist, the PATCH method does not create a new resource and returns an error.

-The main difference is that PUT requires a complete resource update, while PATCH allows partial changes without having to send all data.
+The main distinction is that PUT requires a complete update of the resource, while PATCH allows for partial changes without the need to send all the data.

 This post doesn't have any additions from the author yet.